-- a) Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations.
+- A Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations.
 Conduct a thorough review of the Land Use Ordinance to identify opportunities to increase the number of affordable units.
-This may include strategic reduction or removal of the requirement for parking spaces for affordable units, reduced setbacks and minimum lot areas, and increased density, especially along transit routes and in areas in walking distance to amenities such as services, grocery, parks and employment. - b) Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment and raise the in-lieu housing fee to have greater percentage of affordable units on site.
-Determine if greater incentives are needed for lower-income levels, e.g. 30% AMI where there is a critical need and gap in affordability.
+This may include reduced setbacks and minimum lot areas, and increased density, especially along transit routes and in areas in walking distance to amenities such as services, grocery, parks and employment. - B Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment and raise the in-lieu housing fee to have greater percentage of affordable units on site.
+Provide subsidies necessary for lower income levels e.g. 30% AMI or an upside bigger then the delta of those subsidies via entitlement process.
 Review and update the affordable housing density bonus to determine ways to increase the number of affordable units as a part of new development.
-Work with the development community to develop ways to expand the pool of affordable units. - c) Work with partners to seek legislative authority for inclusionary zoning policies that requires either on-site affordable units or fee-in-lieu for off-site units.
-(Source: Task Force and Interviews).
-Work with North Carolina League of Municipalities and other local governments to advocate for allowing municipalities to institute inclusionary zoning policies.
+Work with the development community to develop ways to expand the pool of affordable units. - Work with partners to seek legislative authority for inclusionary zoning policies that requires either on-site affordable units or fee-in-lieu for off-site units.
+Work with North Carolina League of Municipalities and other local governments to advocate for allowing municipalities to institute inclusionary zoning policies. - D Communicate clear and predictable process to developers to meet the Town's affordable housing goals.